 What’s the trend if we go back further?

-* Up to June 2016.
-Source: CFAI
+* Up to December 2020, data from CFAI

 As you can see from the chart, there has been an exponential increase in candidate numbers since mid-1990s, matched by an equally significant decline in pass rate during in the same period.
 The correlation is especially high in the Level 1 exam.

-These candidates can also be smart and capable but English may not be their first language.
+These candidates may have the necessary financial knowledge, but English may not be their first language.
 The fact that the CFA exam is offered only in English may affect the pass rate in non-English-speaking countries.

 This has been a popular theory among aspiring CFAs.
-It is not easily measurable, but it’s fair to say that the investment product has become more complex and sophisticated in the past 1o years.
+It is not easily measurable, but it’s fair to say that the investment product has become more complex and sophisticated in the past 10 years.

 CFA focuses on traditional investment theories and thus is less affected than the CAIA exam, but I am sure some elements of alternative investments are introduced and tested in the current version of the exam.

 Lastly, I’d like to throw in this conspiracy theory that has gotten quite popular: CFA Institute purposely manipulates the passing score.
 Why?
 They can increase the number of retakes and the amount of revenue from the exams.

 While this is an interesting theory, an unreasonably low pass rate for the CFA exam will have an opposite effect: it may increase the drop-out rate as people give up after Level 1.
 Ultimately, this would decrease the total number of CFA charter holders, which isn’t a good thing for a professional association.